Thursday, 25 June 2009

 I wouldn't normally do this, but I have been asked by various friends to put this on my Blog.
 I wrote it a few days ago on Facebook.
 Well, here goes:

 Amidst the chaos and pain of what is going on in Gaza at the moment, surrounded by the shrill horror and outrage being expressed all over the world, its very hard to keep one's feet on the ground, to hold onto one's perspective and to recognise that in this crucial moment, if we do not keep hold of our sanity, all hell might break loose (if it hasn't already).
 In a decade steeped in violence, in which hate-mongers on every side have pursued their illegitimate goals seemingly with any kind of international pressure or law removed, this event in the Middle East still doesn't feel like one of many.
 We have had the Second Intifada, Sept 11, Afganistan, Iraq, July 7, Darfur, the Bali bombings, Zimbabwe, 2006's assault on Lebanon, the violence in Tibet, the violence in Burma, the assassination of Benazir Bhutto, Georgia and Mumbai, but still the conflict in Gaza seems or being made to seem different.
 The fury is greater than any of the others, the desire to punish Israel greater than ever before, the condemnation greater than before and, dangerously, the determination on both sides to throw out all humanity and drive this violent confrontation to its bitter end worse than ever.
 I myself have been caught in stupid and futile arguments with pro-Israelis and pro-Palestinians blind to the suffering of their opponents.
-Cheerleaders for Hamas, cheerleaders for the IDF seem united only in their blindness to the reality of the deaths of innocents on either side.
+Cheerleaders for Hamas, cheerleaders for the IDF seem united only in their indifference to the reality of the deaths of innocents on either side.
 With the world poised so precariously, as we close a decade marked by immense tension between nations who want to identify Islam as the enemy and nations who want to identify non-Muslims as the enemy, this conflict threatens to drive us all mad and push us all into further bloodlust and killing in the deranged belief that somehow this will make the world a better place.
 So I felt that I, at least, wanted to say something about this present conflict, if for no other reason than to have some kind of personal catharsis of my own.
 A million words have been spent on Israel and Palestine.
 A few more won't make any difference.
 So bear with me, even though it might be long.

 Before I start, to pre-empt hysterical attacks by frothing at the mouth nuts who will mistake my argument as anti-Israeli or anti-Palestinian, let me make my position clear.
 I hate this violence.
 I want it to end.
 I want the children to stop dying and I don't want to hear any more justification on either side for killing.
 I want an Israel and a Palestine living side by side in security and peace.
 I want the wider 'players' who have spent this decade stoking this conflict and making sure it doesn't get resolved fairly - America, Syria, Iran - to back off and allow a settlement to be forced through.
 We are all hoping that Obama will make moves in this direction.
 Alas, the problem seems intractable.
 But for all the screamers and shouters out there, let me make clear that my position is both pro-Israeli and pro-Palestinian.
 So shut up before you even begin to open your mouths.
 Or at least read the whole of what I have written and think about it before you begin to fire off.